wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ### Understanding ~collector Metrics for Histograms

 The ~collector metrics are especially useful when monitoring histogram ingestion.
-Whenever a distribution is sent to the collector `~collector.histograms.reported` is incremented.
+Whenever a distribution is sent to the collector, `~collector.histograms.reported` is incremented.
 When using one of the [aggregation ports](proxies_histograms.html#histogram-proxy-ports) (min, hour, day), all data points received within the aggregation interval are used to compute the distribution for that interval.

 For example, if you are using the minute aggregation interval, all points received within a minute, e.g. 12:00-12:00:59 are part of the distribution for that minute.
 This is based on the timestamp, if specified; otherwise, based on arrival time at the proxy.
-If, after 12:09:59, a point is received with a timestamp between 12:00-12:00:59, the proxy builds another distribution because the default flush interval for minute aggregation is 70 sec.
+If, after 12:07:59, a point is received with a timestamp between 12:00-12:00:59, the proxy builds another distribution because the default flush interval for minute aggregation is 70 sec.
-The proxy will essentially send two distributions to the WF collector with the time interval of 12:00-12:00:59.
+The proxy will essentially send two distributions to the Wavefront collector for the time interval of 12:00-12:00:59.
 On the backend, these two distributions are merged together so that when queried, they will behave as one distribution.
 However, the collector will still have seen two distributions arrive.

 ### Finding Users Who Caused Bottlenecks